WICG/navigation-api/README.md

 - `info`: any value passed by `appHistory.push({ url, state, navigateInfo })` or `appHistory.update({ url, state, navigateInfo })`, if the navigation was initiated by one of those methods and the `navigateInfo` option was supplied; otherwise, null.
 See [the example below](#example-using-navigateinfo) for more.

+- `signal`: an [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) which can be monitored for when the navigation gets aborted.

 Note that you can check if the navigation will be [same-document or cross-document](#appendix-types-of-navigations) via `event.destination.sameDocument`.

 The event is not fired in the following cases: